kparc/kcc/README.md

 #### on verbs and nouns

-Our last remark on 𝒌 terminology is of extreme importance.
+The last remark on 𝒌 terminology is of extreme importance.
 While 𝒌 is a computer language, its **grammar** is defined in terms we normally use to denote parts of human speech.
 That is, 𝒌 expressions are composed of _verbs_, _nouns_ and _adverbs_.
 For now, let's focus on the former two and consider the following two sentences:

 * "shuffle this deck of cards"
 * "take three random cards from this deck"